nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">:pushpin: **Note:**

-The student cannot be edited to have the same name and phone number as an existing student, but having either one field the same is alright.
+The student cannot be edited to have the same name and phone number as an existing student.

 If there is a student with name `John Doe` and phone number `87654321` in the list: